How long does the BECC programme last? How long will I need to be away from work?

 The BECC programme includes 3 compulsory activities:

-- The kick-off seminar lasts 4 days (in March 2020), and you'll need to add 1 or 2 days for travel.
+- The kick-off seminar lasts 4 days, and you'll need to add 1 or 2 days for travel.

-- The staff exchange is a minimum of 7 days, and will need to happen before the end of August 2020.
+- The staff exchange is a minimum of 7 days.

 - You'll need at least 2 hours to write your final report.